MACH1-ROBOT/mach1_simulation/README.md

-# mach1_simulation ROS Package
+# Mach1 Simulation ROS Package

 ## Overview

-The `mach1_simulation` ROS package provides a 3D model and configuration files for the Mach1 robot.
-It enables visualization and simulation of the Mach1 robot in a ROS environment.
+The `mach1_simulation` ROS package provides a comprehensive simulation environment for the Mach1 robot.
+It includes a 3D model of the robot and configuration files that allow for visualization and simulation within the ROS (Robot Operating System) framework.

 ## Package Contents